bitcoin-tools/nodebuilder/README.md

 Create a secure Bitcoin Core node with ease.

 NOTE: This code is still under development and not yet ready.
 Test at your own risk.
-You can track progress under [the Minimum Viable Product milestone](https://github.com/epiccurious/bitcoin-core-node-builder/milestone/1).

 ## Table of Contents